adam-lafontaine/CMS/blog/posts/[011][Edge detection].md

 }
 ```

 We can now calculate the gradient for each pixel in an image and write the result to a new image.
+The pixel brightness in the output image will be the value of the calculated gradient.

 ```cpp
 void x_gradients(Image const& src, Image const& dst)